-Over the years I have developed a mild obsession with Roman remains, seeking them out across Europe and elsewhere.
-But even better than ruins are those Roman sites that are still in use today, giving a sense of direct connection to the past.
-I’ve written elsewhere about the Arena of Verona, home to the annual Opera Festival, and the Circus Maximus in Rome, still used for concerts and other events.
+What have the Romans ever done for us?
+Quite a lot actually, for those of us who live in or visit Roman cities.
+A surprising number of Roman sites are still in use today, from the Arena of Verona, home to an annual Opera Festival, to the Circus Maximus in Rome, now used once again for concerts and other events.
 Another such site is the Roman spa and hot springs of Bath, in the south of England.

 The Early History Of Aquae Sulis